pluginsGLPI/doc/source/formcreator/configuration.rst

  .. image:: images/destination_entity_dropdown.png

-* **Ticket template**: A ticket template may be used to define the content of the destination ticket The properties of the template are overriden by the other settings of the target ticket, if set.
+* **Ticket template**: A ticket template may be used to define the content of the destination ticket The properties of the template are overridden by the other settings of the target ticket, if set.
-* **Due date**: To define a due date forthe  generated ticket.
+* **Due date**: To define a due date for the  generated ticket.
 * **Ticket category**: To assign a category to the generated ticket.

  * **Category from template or None**: If a ticket template is used, the category of the template will be used.
 If there is no ticket template, or if the template does not defiles a category, no category will be affected to the ticket.